mycodedstuff/AdapterStatusCheck/README.md

 5. Warning won't get off until you plug back adapter in (the warning also goes off if you stop the application).
 6. Warning goes off after you plug in adapter.
 7. It does have some hidden surprises go find them out.
 ---

+### Currently it works on windows system only, but soon cross platform funtionality will be added.
+### Download Adapter Status Check.exe and give it a try or Get the build jar file.
+---